 Read all the latest news articles from the Royal Society of Tropical Medicine and Hygiene

-We have once again seen a record number of applications for our Small Grants Programme, receiving 1,198 applications in total.
+This year we have seen a record number of applications for our small grants programme.

 The government of Malawi has, this week, launched the world’s first malaria vaccine in a landmark pilot programme.

 Ahead of World TB Day on 24 March, The Lancet Commission on Tuberculosis has published findings that estimate the savings from averting a TB death are three times the costs and may be much greater in many countries.